ghahramani/viewpager/README.md

 ## Description

+Note: Unfortunately I have no time to support this plugin.
+Please fork me and help the others if you can.
+Thank you.

 This module is like Google Play tabs and ViewPager whit:

 - Support RTL ( Right To Left )